Graduate Student and Alumni Profiles

 Supervisors: Dr. Jessica Clark

-As the youngest of five children, it was important for me to know my family was no more dysfunctional than anybody else’s and my early research into the history of the family has afforded me great peace of mind.
-Moving forward my thesis at Brock will continue in the same social history vein.
-I will be examining moral panics during the eighteenth-century.
-In particular, the rhetoric about the perceived social and moral decaying of society, that had been presented as a looming threat against the family unit and acted as catalysts for moral panics and moral crusades.
-Examining moral panics and their effect upon the family has not only allowed me to further my research into the history of the family but also lets me closer analyze the people on the fringes of society, anxieties of the time, traditional notions about gender and the growing print culture of eighteenth-century Europe.
+As the youngest of five children, it was important for me to know my family was no more dysfunctional than anybody else’s, and my early research into the history of the family has afforded me great peace of mind.
+Moving forward, my thesis at Brock will continue in the same social history vein.
+I will be examining moral panics during the eighteenth century, in particular, rhetoric about the perceived social and moral decaying of society that had been presented as a looming threat against the family unit and acted as catalysts for moral panics and moral crusades.
+Examining moral panics and their effect upon the family has not only allowed me to further my research into the history of the family but also lets me more closely analyse the people on the fringes of society, anxieties of the time, traditional notions about gender, and the growing print culture of eighteenth-century Europe.

 Kailey Cairns